jboss-container-images/service-registry-images/README.md

 # service-registry-images

-This branch is unused.
-Please use an appropriate branch respectively.
+This branch is used for testing CPaaS.
+Please use an appropriate branch for release related activity.